Meet the owner, David Basinger

 An advocate of local sustainable foods, he strives to include fresh herbs and vegetables from local farmers’ markets whenever possible.

-Lisa Sykes, marketing and sustainability
+Lisa Sykes, social media and sustainability

 A writer for almost 20 years, Lisa is most comfortable in front of a keyboard.
 She currently works as a sustainability specialist at Universal Companies, an international distributor for spas and resorts, where her responsibilities include rigorously examining personal care products and working with the company/vendor partners/third party certification organizations on prospective reformulations; writing wellness-related articles and product copy; and managing social media content.
 She also proudly serves as co-chair of the personal care product committee and advisory council for the Green Spa Network.